wp-plugins/postman-smtp/readme.txt

 = 1.6.18 - 2015-06-13 =
 * 8,000 installations!
 Big milestone!
 The author of [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) has [officially endorsed Postman SMTP](http://contactform7.com/faq/i-get-an-error-message-with-a-red-border-so-how-can-i-solve-this/) as the SMTP plugin of choice!
 You can't wipe the smile from my face :D
 * [[Ticket](https://wordpress.org/support/topic/password-corruption-issue?replies=1)] Passwords are being encoded incorrectly in rare cases.
 Fixed.
-* [[Ticket](https://wordpress.org/support/topic/subscriber-registration?replies=6)] Postman is determining the current's user admin capability incorrectly.
+* [[Ticket](https://wordpress.org/support/topic/subscriber-registration?replies=6)] Postman is determining the current user's admin capability incorrectly.
 Fixed.
 * [[Ticket](https://wordpress.org/support/topic/using-a-google-apps-group-as-sender?replies=3)] Added an additional From field, the Envelope From Address, so users can use a different From address than the Account address (for example, to use a Google Apps' Group email address)
 * Added a uniqueness (based on site URL) to the lock filename in case this is shared hosting
+* Persistence-level updates now run across all subsites on a multisite installation

 = 1.6.17 - 2015-06-08 =
 * You know you're having a really bad day when you have to have do three releases.
 Fix for "Fatal error: Call to a member function addError() on a non-object".
 This happens when wp_mail is blocked by another plugin and a non-admin user accesses the site.